RahulRJB/Obsidian-RJB/My Vault/Notes/ReAct.md

 Modern reasoning models (like OpenAI's o1 or DeepSeek-R1) effectively **internalize** these patterns.

-- They act like **ToT** by generating many internal "thought tokens" to explore different paths and discarding the bad ones before showing you the answer.
+- They act like **ToT** by generating many internal "thought tokens" to explore di2025*Sepsepfferent paths and discarding the bad ones before showing you the answer.
 - They act like **ReAct** by having built-in tools (like Python interpreters) that they can call internally to verify their own code or math before finalizing the output.